Skip to main content

 Primary

-• Use the primary color to highlight information without conveying concern—for example, an informational message that users should be aware of.
+• Use the primary color to highlight information without conveying concern, such as an informational message that users should be aware of.

-• Use primary messages sparingly, once per page at most.
+• Use primary containers sparingly, once per page at most.

 Success